-My guide, whom I shall call Justyna, said that some locals didn’t like the Palace of Culture because of reminder of Communist times, but now people are used to it.
+Some locals didn’t like the Palace of Culture because of reminder of Communist times, but now people are used to it.
 And as you can see, when you get to the top of the building, you have wonderful views of Warsaw.
 (As you cannot see from my photo, there’s also a Dollhouse Museum inside.)

-Justyna said that Warsaw has changed a lot since the communist days.
+Warsaw has changed a lot since the communist days.
 For example, more modern buildings are being constructed.
 But these buildings are sometimes controversial.
 When the Intercontinental Hotel was built, the neighbors objected that it would block the sunlight and disturb the local birds.
 So they built the hotel in a strange shape so the sunlight and birds could get through.
 And then the capitalists and the birds all held hands and sang Kumbaya!